Welcome to Cellular Mind

 About The Author

 My name is Mike Rowen.
 I’m a retired engineer, business strategy consultant, corporate executive, and entrepreneur.
 I have followed leading edge science across a number of disciplines for 40+ years, and one of my retirement goals is to apply my creative problem solving skills to scientific mysteries.
-Click the button below to read is overview of my career and a discussion of why I chose to write Cellular Mind.
-Feel free to contact me using the form below if you have an interest in discussing my book.
+Click the button below to read an overview of my career and my reasons for choosing Cellular Mind as my first book.

 Thanks for joining me in an exploration of the mystery of the mind.